OK, Google, what can you do? New tips and tricks for the Google Home

-Google Home has been out for a few months now, which is long enough for its owners to really tinker with it and get a feel for its capabilities.
-Programmers recently got access to start making third-party skills, increasing the voice assistant’s uses.
-We thought that it was high time we lay out some of the best tips for the Home, just in case you want customize your morning report, name your device, or seek out some of the better Easter eggs baked directly into Google’s first smart speaker.
+Google Home, the Home Mini, and the Home Max have been out for awhile now, which is long enough for its owners to really tinker with it and get a feel for its capabilities.
+Programmers now have the ability to create third-party skills, increasing the voice assistant’s uses.
+We thought that it was high time we lay out some of the best tips for the Home devices, just in case you want customize your morning report, name your device, or seek out some of the better Easter eggs baked directly into Google’s smart speakers.
 Here are some tips to get you started with your new IoT buddy.

 “Hey, Google”